 To the Aerobus from Terminal 2

-The Aerobus is NOT covered by TMB tickets or travel cards such as the T10 or Hola Barcelona!.
+The Aerobus is NOT covered by TMB tickets or travel cards such as the T-casual or Hola Barcelona!.

 Trains run every 30 minutes from the train station located at Terminal 2.

 The journey time is around 20 to 25 minutes, depending on which of Barcelona’s train stations you choose to get off at.
-The first train is at 5:42 am and the last departs at 11:38 pm Train Timetable
+The first train is at 5:42 am, and the last departs at 11:38 pm.

-Alternatively you can purchase a Hola BCN! transport pass which gives unlimited travel on the metro, buses, trams and commuter trains within zone 1 (including the airport train and metro).
+Alternatively, you can purchase a Hola Barcelona! transport pass which gives unlimited travel on the metro, TMB buses, trams and commuter trains within zone 1 (including the airport train and metro).

 To the Train Station from Terminal 1

-There is a free shuttle bus which runs from terminal 1 to terminal 2.
-The journey takes under ten minutes but you should allow about 15 to 20 minutes in total to get from terminal T1 to the train station.
+There is a free shuttle bus that runs from terminal 1 to terminal 2.
+The journey takes under ten minutes, but you should allow about 15 to 20 minutes in total to get from terminal T1 to the train station.

-As you leave baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the caffe de fiorre coffee bar.
+As you leave the baggage reclaim, walk straight ahead so that you pass between the taxi ramp and the Caffe de Fiorre coffee bar.
 You will then see a sign which guides you to the ramps down to the buses.
-For the shuttle bus it is best to take the ramp down to the right (just before the Europcar car rental desk).
+For the shuttle bus, it is best to take the ramp down to the right (just before the Europcar car rental desk).

-Train tickets can be purchased from the machines on the right-hand-side as you enter the station.
+Train tickets can be purchased from the machines on the right-hand side as you enter the station.
 The machines accept credit cards or cash (Euros).
-I recommend you purchase a T10 multi-trip ticket for this journey, here’s why.

 To the Train Station from Terminal 2